Connect with others who understand.

 4. Stay Hydrated

 Dry skin can be a sign of dehydration during cancer treatment.
 Ask your doctor to suggest a daily goal for how much liquid you should drink.
 These should include water and might also include noncaffeinated flavored drinks, broth, or sports drinks.
 Ask your doctor about caffeinated beverages or alcohol.
-As both leukemia and its treatment can have an impact on kidney function, the target fluid intake varies according to each patient and must be according to your doctor’s recommendation.
+Both leukemia and its treatment can have an impact on kidney function, so your target fluid intake may vary.
+Follow your doctor’s recommendation.

 5. Prevent Skin Infections